Synthetic-Physiology-Lab/DeepFUCCI/DataPreparation/README.md

 Single frames are then exported in training-ready format through
 `extract_frames.py`.
+**Attention: Make sure that the images are correctly scaled in this script!
+Instructions are provided in the script.**
 Now, there should be a folder `for_training`.

 ## Classify data